 Grinding for a French Press (or cafetiere) is more straightforward than grinding for any other method discussed in this blog.
 The coffee is continually submerged in water when brewing a French Press, so it has the greatest contact time.

-Therefore, you can use a coarser grind for a French Press than any other brew method.
+Therefore, you can use a coarser grind, like the size of sea salt, for a French Press than any other brew method.
 When I brew a French Press, I grind my coffee in the coarsest setting.

 You know the grind is too coarse if my coffee lacks flavor or tastes grassy.
 If the grind is too fine, you will find coffee silt in the bottom of your cup or find the French Press difficult to plunge.
 If either of these things occurs, adjust the grind accordingly – finer if the coffee lacks flavor and coarser if it’s thick or hard to plunge.